SharePoint/sp-dev-docs/docs/solution-guidance/feature-stapling-sharepoint-add-in.md

 In this pattern you use the SharePoint Client Side Object Model (CSOM) to create and configure site collections and sub sites then deploy artifacts, configurations, and branding assets to them.

 - This pattern does not require packaging artifacts, configurations, and branding assets in separate features, or Add-ins.
 Everything may be packaged in a single Add-in.
-- When you use this pattern for site provisioning you typically override the out of the box page to create a new site.
+- When you use this pattern for site provisioning you typically override the out-of-the-box page to create a new site.
 - For more information about this pattern see the [Site Provisioning (SharePoint Add-in Recipe)](site-provisioning-sharepoint-add-in.md)
 - If you wish to deploy Add-ins to a SharePoint site, this can be done via CSOM.
 Here is an example which loads an Office Add-in via a .app manifest file and installs it in a SharePoint site.